Trixarian/sakis3g-source/README.md

 Use the following to create the embedded version (complete, but lacks usb_modeswitch & it's sources):
 `./compile embedded`

-And the stripped version (like embedded, but strips docs, man pages & recompile tools too):
+And the stripped version (smalled & like embedded, but strips docs, man pages & recompile tools):
 `./compile stripped`

 Finally copy the compiled file to your bin folder: